• Recipes

 No matter how many slices you're cooking, start with 1 minute, then check the bacon and add on more time as necessary.
 It shouldn't take more than 2 or 3 minutes total.

-Yes, this method can work well if you're cooking a small batch.
 A cast iron skillet usually works best.
 Start the bacon in a single layer in a cold skillet.
 A cold skillet insures that the bacon heats up slowly and evenly and slowly renders out fat, which will make the bacon crispier.
 Turn the heat to medium and cook the bacon for a total of about 6 minutes, turning the slices several times, until they are as crispy as you want.

-Can you eat turkey bacon raw?
+Can I eat turkey bacon without cooking it?

-How long does cooked turkey bacon stay fresh?
+How long does turkey bacon stay fresh?

+Once a package has been opened, the uncooked bacon should be used within 5 to 7 days.
 You can refrigerate cooked turkey bacon for up to 1 week.
 You can also freeze cooked bacon, for up to 3 months.

-How do I reheat it?
+How do I reheat bacon?

 The easiest way to reheat cooked bacon is in the microwave.
 Start at 10 seconds, then microwave longer if necessary.
 One caveat: the texture will be chewy after reheating in the microwave.
 Pantryandlarder.com has a good guide for reheating bacon using several different methods.